nwmarino/statim/docs/README.md

-This directory acts as the root for all source specific documentation.
+This directory contains broader documentation about parts of the project.